 Candidates for associate's degrees who demonstrate high levels of scholarship through their coursework are graduated with distinction.
 "With Distinction" is awarded when students achieve a grade point average of 3.50 or better for all undergraduate coursework at Kent State University.
-In order for students to be considered for graduation "With Distinction" a minimum of 32 credit hours must be completed at Kent State University and will be inscribed upon their diplomas.
-The students' grade point average unadjusted by the application of the Academic Forgiveness Policy, Course Repeat Policy, or Freshman Rule for Recalculation of Grade Point Average, will be used in determining "With Distinction."
+In order for students to be considered for graduation "With Distinction" and have it inscribed on their diploma, a minimum of 32 credit hours must be completed at Kent State University.
+The students' grade point average unadjusted by the application of the Academic Forgiveness Policy, Course Repeat Policy, or Freshman Rule for Recalculation of Grade Point Average will be used in determining "With Distinction."